wences-sanchez/Knowledge-Base/pages/Python Crash Course (highlights).md

 		- -
 	- 10 FILES AND EXCEPTIONS
 		- -
 		- To do any work with a file, even just printing its contents, you first need to open the file to access it.
 The open() function needs one argument: the name of the file you want to open.
-Python looks for this file in the directory where the program that’s currently being executed is stored. #space
+Python looks for this file in the directory where the program that’s currently being executed is stored. #ñspace
 		- -
 		- -
-		- The keyword with closes the file once access to it is no longer needed. #space
+		- The keyword with closes the file once access to it is no longer needed. #ñspace
 		- -
 		- -
 		- u'll often want to run through all entries in a list, performing the same task with each item.
-For example, in a game you might want to move every element on the screen by the same amount, or in a list of numbers you might want to perform the same statistic #space
+For example, in a game you might want to move every element on the screen by the same amount, or in a list of numbers you might want to perform the same statistic #ñspace
 		- -
 		- -
 		- Is it possible to reassign a tuple's content? #card